 Kimmari – deep fried noodle rolls with seaweed.

 Gimbap – a Korean dish with cooked rice and other various ingredients rolled in gim, dried sheets of seaweed.

 Korean fried chicken – eggshell-thin, crisp crust around a juicy interior.

 Bibim naeng myun – a Korean cold noodle dish made of thin, slightly chewy buckwheat noodles.

 Sikhye – traditional sweet South Korean dessert-drink made of malt powder and rice.

-Soju – South Korea´s national alcohol beverage served as shot and longdrink.
-Beer and wine also available.
+Soju – South Korea´s national alcohol beverage served as a shot and long drink.
+Beer and wine are also available.